ska-telescope/skampi/README.md

 ## Before you begin
-The documentation for SKAMPI is currently being reworked.
-To look at the documentation that was available before this rework started, please go to [this temporary build on ReadtheDocs](https://developer.skao.int/projects/ska-skampi/en/sp-1747-docs-old/).
+For legacy documentation please go to [this temporary build on ReadtheDocs](https://developer.skao.int/projects/ska-skampi/en/sp-1747-docs-old/).

 For information on how to use the subsystems / components that are deployed using SKAMPI, please first look at the documentation on [SKAMPI Subsystems](https://developer.skao.int/projects/ska-skampi/en/latest/subsystems.html)